sleepingkingstudios/cuprum/README.md

 first_command.call #=> Outputs 'First command!' to STDOUT.
 ```

-When a chained command is called, the original command is called with whatever parameters are passed in to the `#call` method, and the command executes the `#process` method as normal, generating a `Cuprum::Result` and assigning it a value and optionally errors or a status.
-Rather than returning this result, however, it is passed on to the next command in the chain.
-In the context of a chained command, this means two things.
+When a chained command is called, the original command is called with whatever parameters are passed in to the `#call` method, and the command executes the `#process` method as normal.
+Rather than returning the result, however, the next command in the chain is called.

-First, the next command is called.
 If the next command does not take any arguments, it is not passed any arguments.
 If the next command takes one or more arguments, it is passed the `#value` of that previous result.
+When the final command in the chain is called, that result is returned.

 ```ruby
 double_command    = Cuprum::Command.new { |i| 2 * i }